-- A. Note that for abandoned properties, the EP must also interview owners and occupants of neighboring properties. - B. The EP must also make a reasonable attempt to interview at least one staff member at each of the following: - 1. local fire department; - 2. state or local health department or environmental agency; - 3. the local agency responsible for the issuance of building permits;
+A. Note that for abandoned properties, the EP must also interview owners and occupants of neighboring properties.

+- B. The EP must also make a reasonable attempt to interview at least one staff member at each of the following: - 1. local fire department;